Diageo sells stakes in two brewers to Heineken for $780.5 million

 Diageo sold its 57.87 percent stake in D&G, the maker of Red Stripe beer, and its 49.99 percent stake in GAPL to Heineken, the companies said on Wednesday.

-Diageo said the deals would result in an exceptional profit after tax of about 440 million pounds.
+Diageo said the deals would result in an exceptional profit after tax of about 440 million pounds ($671 million).

 The company generates one-fifth of its revenue from beer, mostly the Guinness brand, which is growing more slowly than spirits.
 Despite the weak performance, Diageo often says the business is critical, since it gives it a route to market in Africa, making it easier to sell its spirits such as Johnnie Walker whisky.